 The Regulation provides that a decision on a matrimonial matter made in one member state must be recognised and enforced in the other states without any special procedures.
 You do not have to go to court to have it recognised.
 However, any interested party may ask the court in the other member state not to recognise the decision.
 The court may refuse to recognise the decision:

-- It is not confined to court judgments.
-It also applies to agreements between parents if such agreements are enforceable in the country where they were made.
+- It is not confined to court judgments as it applies to agreements between parents if such agreements are enforceable in the country where they were made.

 Parental responsibility includes rights of custody and rights of access, guardianship, the placement of a child in a foster family or in institutional care.
 The Regulation does not apply to proceedings which involve:

 The general rule is that the court which has jurisdiction in matters of parental responsibility is the court of the country where the child is habitually resident.
-Again, in general, once the matter is before the courts in one country, that country continues to have jurisdiction even if the child has lawfully changed country of residence.
+Again, in general, once the matter is before the courts in one country, that country continues to have jurisdiction even if the child has recently lawfully changed country of residence.
 It is possible to have the case transferred to the new country of residence if certain conditions are met and if it would be in the best interests of the child.

 In certain circumstances, the court which has jurisdiction may refer the case to another court if that other court is better placed to hear the case and this is in the best interests of the child.
 This could arise, for example, if the child’s habitual residence has changed.
 There are time limits on this procedure.
-If a child’s habitual residence changes as a result of a wrongful removal or retention, jurisdiction may shift only under very strict conditions.
+If a child’s habitual residence changes as a result of a wrongful removal or retention, jurisdiction may move only under very strict conditions.

 The Regulation also includes rules on what is to happen if the proceedings are started in more than one member state.